 - Return to the Outposts console and find the Outposts catalog option in the navigation panel.

-- Select the right capacity config for your needs, which will include a mix of EBS volumes, EC2 instances and network speeds.
+- Select the right capacity config for your needs, which will include a mix of EBS volumes, S3 capacity, EC2 instances and network speeds.
 If the capacity configs don't meet your vision, request a custom configuration with an option in the navigation panel.
+For instance, you can select from a general-purpose instance type, as well as instance types optimized for graphics, compute, memory and I/O.

-- Now, select the Place Order option.
+- Now, select Place Order.
 Choose the Outpost previously created and click Place Order again on the next page.

-To complete the order, AWS will schedule a time for you to speak with one of its representatives.
+To complete the order, AWS will schedule a time for you to speak with a representative.
 Before this call, AWS will give you a checklist of important points for you to verify for installation.
-Once everything checks out, the AWS team will arrive at the appointed time.
+Once everything checks out, the team will arrive at the appointed time.

 After this, AWS will configure the rack capacity.
-When you confirm that the EBS capacity and EC2 instance are available through your account, the installation is complete.
+When you confirm that the storage and virtual machine instances are available through your account, the installation is complete.

 Launch your first Outpost

-Now that your Outpost is installed, launch your first EBS volumes and EC2 instances, using an Outpost subnet.
+Now that your Outpost is installed, launch your first EC2 instance using an Outpost subnet.

 Create the subnet